Same-sex marriage in Arizona

-Same-sex marriage in Arizona has been legal since October 17, 2014.
+Same-sex marriage has been legal in Arizona since October 17, 2014.
 The U.S. state had denied marriage rights to same-sex couples by statute since 1996 and by an amendment to its State Constitution approved by voters in 2008.
 On October 17, Judge John W. Sedwick ruled in two lawsuits that Arizona's ban on same-sex marriage was unconstitutional, and enjoined the state from enforcing its ban, effective immediately.
 Attorney General Tom Horne said the state would not appeal that ruling, and instructed county clerks to comply and issue marriage licenses to same-sex couples.

 Several Arizona cities and towns continue to provide civil unions or domestic partnerships to same-sex couples, offering a subset of the rights and benefits of marriage.
 Bisbee was the first city to establish civil unions for same-sex couples on June 4, 2013, followed by Tucson later that same month.